 We always seek to understand people’s needs first.
 This means there isn’t a typical process to creating new investments, but there are some common principles and approaches.

-We start by understanding the social issue, focusing on ones affecting people who are underserved or vulnerable.
+We start by getting to the root of the social issue, focusing on the ones that affect people who are underserved or vulnerable.

 We then look at how enterprises can and do contribute to tackling these social issues, and where they can be bolstered, replicated or scaled up.